 Starting with January 14, 2020, Windows 7 will no longer receive security patches and the company recommends upgrade Windows 10 for the latest security features and protection against malicious software

 After 10 glorious years in the market, Windows 7 is finally coming to an end.
-Microsoft recently started sending Windows 7 Service Pack 1 users notifications about the operating system’s end of life date.
+Microsoft recently started sending Windows 7 Service Pack 1 users notifications about the operating system’s end-of-life date.
 After January 14, 2020, Microsoft will no longer release new security updates for Windows 7.

-While you can technically keep using Windows 7 past its shelf life, the increasing risk of cybersecurity threats means that you really shouldn’t.
+While you can technically keep using Windows 7 past its shelf life, the increased risk of cybersecurity threats means that you really shouldn’t.
 For those who didn’t take advantage of the free Windows 10 upgrade in 2018, there’s still time to upgrade.
 Here are several ways to tackle the end-of-life for Windows 7:

 Download Windows 10 Directly from Microsoft

 You can purchase Windows 10 Home edition directly from Microsoft’s official website.
 It would cost you a cool $130 or so, but you would have a legitimate and official product key.
 There are several steps involved in getting the upgrade.

 Once you have downloaded the Windows 10 kit, install it and run the Media Creation tool.
 It would prompt you to upgrade your current PC or create an installation media to upgrade a different PC.
 The latter option allows you to create installed files on a CD or a USB stick for future use.